 1-48 What are the features of terminal AIDS?

 Additional opportunistic infections such as CMV retinitis and avium TB can occur.
 Severe wasting and dementia are common.
 These patients are seriously ill, usually with a CD4 count below 50 cells/µl.
-Response to antiretroviral treatment may be poor as the immune system has been very seriously damaged by HIV.
+Response to ART may be poor as the immune system has been very seriously damaged by HIV.
 Without treatment most patients rapidly die.

 Common complications of HIV infection